lamberta/devkit-doc/guide/basic/load-assets.md

 # Loading Assets

-## Module: GCResources
+## Module: GC.resources

-`GCResources` is a module used for preloading image and sound assets.
+`GC.resources` is a module used for preloading image and sound assets.

 ~~~
-import GCResources;
+import GC.resources as resources;
 ~~~

 Loading assets, while asynchronous, is still demanding on the